practo/Practo-Careers/docs/index.md

 #### Latest:

 - **\[Oct 12th, 2021 07:10 PM\]** If you're seeing the "Invite Cancelled" error, there is nothing that can be done now.
-Invites were cancelled at 10 mins before the mentioned deadline to avoid chaeating.
+Invites were cancelled at 10 mins before the mentioned deadline to avoid cheating.

 #### Previous: